-By partnering with AI startup Syte to develop this in-app visual search feature, Farfetch hopes to improve discovery and inspire their customers to shop on their e-commerce platform.
+By partnering with AI startup Syte to develop this in-app visual search feature, Farfetch hopes to improve discovery and inspire its customers to shop on its e-commerce platform.

 4. Voice recognition

-Voice Search uses AI to allow shoppers to search for items using speech. comScore predicts that voice searches will account for 50 per cent of all web searches by 2020.
+Voice Search uses AI to allow shoppers to search for items using speech. comScore predicts that voice searches will account for 50% of all web searches by 2020.

-Conversational artificial intelligence enables customers to interact with luxury brands in ways that are convenient and highly personalised.
+Conversational artificial intelligence enables customers to interact with luxury brands in ways that are convenient and highly personalized.

-While voice technology and natural language recognition in AI are still evolving technologies, they are hinting at a transition towards voice-assisted shopping.
+While voice technology and natural language recognition in AI are still evolving technologies, they hint at a transition toward voice-assisted shopping.

 Case in point: Starbucks

-Starbucks launched its ‘My Starbucks Barista’ mobile app feature that uses AI to enable customers to place orders using voice command or messaging while suggesting them their personal favourites.
-By leveraging artificial intelligence-powered voice, Starbucks aims at offering a more personalised customer experience.
+Starbucks launched its ‘My Starbucks Barista’ mobile app feature that uses AI to enable customers to place orders using voice commands or messaging while suggesting to them their personal favorites.
+By leveraging artificial intelligence-powered voice, Starbucks aims to offer a more personalized customer experience.

 Looking to the future

-Artificial intelligence is set to be a game changer in luxury retail.
+Artificial intelligence is set to be a game-changer in luxury retail.
 Opportunities for integrating AI into luxury e-commerce are seemingly endless.
-There is indeed scope for AI to be used for personalisation at all stages of the customer journey, from discovery to checkout.
+There is indeed scope for AI to be used for personalization at all stages of the customer journey, from discovery to checkout.

-To remain relevant, luxury brands must invest in technologies that enhance their customers’ experience.
-But AI-powered technologies can be intimidating for some luxury retailers and one should not be distracted by the overwhelming hype surrounding Artificial Intelligence.
+Luxury brands must invest in technologies that enhance their customers’ experience to remain relevant.
+But AI-powered technologies can be intimidating for some luxury retailers, and one should not be distracted by the overwhelming hype surrounding Artificial Intelligence.

 AI is still very much in its infancy.
-We are just scratching the surface of what the technology can deliver and significant improvements remain to be done in order to anticipate online shoppers’ needs and desires before they even crystalise them in their own minds.
+We are just scratching the surface of what the technology can deliver, and significant improvements remain to be made in order to anticipate online shoppers’ needs and desires before they even crystalize them in their own minds.